-Exhibit No. Exhibit Index 1.1 Form of Underwriting Agreement 3.1 Form of Amended and Restated Certificate of Incorporation of the Registrant, to take effect on the closing of the offering 3.1.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Form of Amended and Restated Bylaws of the Registrant, to take effect upon the closing of the offering 3.2.1 Bylaws of the Registrant, as currently in effect 4.1 Form of the Registrant's Common Stock Certificate 5.1 Opinion of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP 10.1 Form of Indemnification Agreement, to be entered into between the registrant and its directors and officers 10.2 1998 Stock Plan of the Registrant 10.3 2004 Stock Plan for eHealth China 10.4 2005 Stock Plan of the Registrant 10.5 2006 Equity Incentive Plan of the Registrant, to take effect upon completion of the offering 10.6 Amended and Restated Investors' Rights Agreement, dated May 23, 2005 10.7# Agent Agreement, effective October 1, 2000, among Blue Cross of California, BC Life and Health Insurance Company, Unicare Life and Health Insurance Company and eHealthInsurance Services, Inc., as amended 10.8# Internet Marketing Service Agreement, dated November 5, 1999, between Golden Rule Insurance Company and eHealthInsurance Services, Inc., 10.0 as amended 10.9 Employment Agreement, dated November 30, 1999, between Gary Lauer and eHealthInsurance Services, Inc. 10.10 Employment Agreement, dated May 4, 2000, between Stuart Huizinga and eHealthInsurance Services, Inc., as amended on August 22, 2000 10.11 Supplemental Employment Agreement, dated August 24, 2000, between Sheldon Wang and eHealthInsurance Services, Inc. 10.12 Supplemental Employment Agreement dated August 7, 2000, between Bruce Telkamp and eHealthInsurance Services, Inc. 10.13 Letter Agreement, dated November 17, 2005, between Jack L. Oliver III and the Registrant 10.14 Lease Agreement, dated May 2004, between eHealthInsurance Services, Inc. and Brian Avery, Trustee of the 1983 Avery Investments Trust, as amended 10.15 Standard Lease Agreement, dated June 10, 2004, between eHealthInsurance Services, Inc. and Gold Pointe E LLC, as amended 10.16 Office Lease Contract, dated March 31, 2006, among Xiamen Torch Hi-tech Industrial Development Zone Finance Services Center, Xiamen Software Industry Investment & Development Co., Ltd. and eHealth China (Xiamen) Technology Co., Ltd. 21.1 List of Subsidiaries 23.1 Consent of Independent Registered Public Accounting Firm 23.2 Consent of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP (included in Exhibit 5.1) 23.3 Consent of Financial Strategies Consulting Group, LLC 24.1 Power of Attorney eHealth, Inc. 440 East Middlefield Road Mountain View, California 94043
+Exhibit No. Exhibit Index 1.1 Form of Underwriting Agreement 3.1 Form of Amended and Restated Certificate of Incorporation of the Registrant, to take effect on the closing of the offering 3.1.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.1.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to take effect prior to the closing of the offering 3.2 Form of Amended and Restated Bylaws of the Registrant, to take effect upon the closing of the offering 3.2.1 Bylaws of the Registrant, as currently in effect 4.1 Form of the Registrant's Common Stock Certificate 5.1 Opinion of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP 10.1 Form of Indemnification Agreement, to be entered into between the registrant and its directors and officers 10.2 1998 Stock Plan of the Registrant 10.3 2004 Stock Plan for eHealth China 10.4 2005 Stock Plan of the Registrant 10.5 2006 Equity Incentive Plan of the Registrant, to take effect upon completion of the offering 10.6 Amended and Restated Investors' Rights Agreement, dated May 23, 2005 10.7# Agent Agreement, effective October 1, 2000, among Blue Cross of California, BC Life and Health Insurance Company, Unicare Life and Health Insurance Company and eHealthInsurance Services, Inc., as amended 10.8# Internet Marketing Service Agreement, dated November 5, 1999, between Golden Rule Insurance Company and eHealthInsurance Services, Inc., as amended 10.9 Employment Agreement, dated November 30, 1999, between Gary Lauer and eHealthInsurance Services, Inc. 10.10 Employment Agreement, dated May 4, 2000, between Stuart Huizinga and eHealthInsurance Services, Inc., as amended on August 22, 2000 10.11 Supplemental Employment Agreement, dated August 24, 2000, between Sheldon Wang and eHealthInsurance Services, Inc. 10.12 Supplemental Employment Agreement dated August 7, 2000, between Bruce Telkamp and eHealthInsurance Services, Inc. 10.13 Letter Agreement, dated November 17, 2005, between Jack L. Oliver III and the Registrant 10.14 Lease Agreement, dated May 2004, between eHealthInsurance Services, Inc. and Brian Avery, Trustee of the 1983 Avery Investments Trust, as amended 10.15 Standard Lease Agreement, dated June 10, 2004, between eHealthInsurance Services, Inc. and Gold Pointe E LLC, as amended 10.16 Office Lease Contract, dated March 31, 2006, among Xiamen Torch Hi-tech Industrial Development Zone Finance Services Center, Xiamen Software Industry Investment & Development Co., Ltd. and eHealth China (Xiamen) Technology Co., Ltd. 21.1 List of Subsidiaries 23.1 Consent of Independent Registered Public Accounting Firm 23.2 Consent of Gunderson Dettmer Stough Villeneuve Franklin & Hachigian, LLP (included in Exhibit 5.1) 23.3 Consent of Financial Strategies Consulting Group, LLC 24.1 Power of Attorney (included on page II-5)

-Previously filed.To be included by amendment
+- Previously filed. - To be included by amendment